 - Open the Google Play Store app > Tap the three-dots icon.

-- Click My apps & games to check if there are any updates for the VPN app.
+- Click My apps & games to check for any updates for the VPN app.

-- Once you tap on update next to VPN app, the update will be automatically installed.
+- Once you tap on update next to the VPN app, the update will be automatically installed.

 - After updating the VPN app, launch it and connect to a region server again.